 There are many nights where Funnyman and I sit and brainstorm new dishes to create for the blog.
 I only feature dishes on this blog that we LOVE to eat and WANT to eat, so please forgive me if there aren’t many“10-minute-minimum-effort-meals” because that’s not the kind of cooking I like to do.
 I love being in my kitchen and I love experimenting with ingredients in my pantry!
 As a chef, I know ingredients need to be respected and cooked in a way that will make them shine.
-As a blogger, this is where I love to get stuck in because I love a challenge (see my community group on Facebook called Keto Recipes for Foodies).
-Anyway, back to the post, Funnyman and I were recently reminiscing about our trip to Cozumel, and he firmly instructed me to make keto jalapeño poppers.
-So I did….
+As a low carb blogger, this is where I love to get stuck in because I love a challenge.
+We were recently reminiscing about our trip to Cozumel, he firmly instructed me to make keto jalapeño poppers.
+So I did…

 Use good-size, fresh jalapeños.
 I found them at the Trose (where the fresh herbs are sold).